What to do After a Car Accident in Louisville

 One of the key steps in a suit over a car accident is determining which party is at fault.
 This can be a fairly complicated procedure which depends on traffic rules, road conditions, and the behavior of each of the drivers involved in the accident.
 A jury could determine that all drivers share some part of the blame.
 In these cases, the jury will assign a percentage of the blame to each party and divide up the damages according to the percentage of blame.
 Kentucky is known as a "pure comparative fault" state, which means that a party can go to court and still recover some damages even if he was 99% to blame for the accident.
 For example, if a jury determined that the person who brought suit was 99% to blame of an accident, and there were $1000 worth of damages from the suit, the person who brought suit would get $10 or 1% of the damages.

-We hope that these resources are useful figuring out what to do after a car accident in Louisville, but this is likely not enough to handle every issue that arose.
-A local lawyer can help you pursue a claim for your injuries and sort out the tangle of insurance companies and court filings that may be necessary to get the job done.
-Contact a qualified attorney for a free consultation to get started.
+We hope that these resources are useful when figuring out what to do after a car accident in Louisville, but this is likely not enough to handle every issue that arises.
+That's why it's a good idea to speak with a local car accident lawyer who can help you pursue a claim for your injuries and sort out the tangle of insurance companies and court filings that may be necessary to get the job done.

 Contact a qualified attorney.